-- 7.1 When the Secretary receives a complaint from any person in which it is alleged that a member of the Institute, or a person employed by him in the carrying on of his business, has been guilty of a failure to observe the Code of Professional Standards, (hereinafter referred to as "professional misconduct"), the Secretary shall submit the complaint to the Chairman of the Disciplinary Committee. - 7.1.1 The Chairman may, if in his opinion the complaint does not set out the circumstances of the complaint in sufficient detail to allow the person complained against to comprehend the nature and extent of the complaint so as to afford him a fair opportunity of knowing the case that is alleged against him, direct that better and further particulars are given of the complaint.
-Until further particulars are given to the satisfaction of the Chairman, the complaint shall be stayed. - 7.1.2 The Chairman may, after consulting other members of the Disciplinary Committee as he thinks fit, stay (or stay on terms) a complaint if in his opinion the primary purpose of the complaint is to obtain a political advantage for the complainant rather than as its primary purpose to initiate proceedings because a disciplinary offence may have occurred. - 7.2 The Chairman may require that any allegation of fact contained in any complaint shall be substantiated by a written statement signed by a responsible person if he thinks fit, and any such statement shall specify as respects any fact not within the personal knowledge of the declarant, the source of his information and the grounds for his belief in its truth. - 7.3 The Chairman may require that any allegation of fact contained in any complaint shall be clarified by the giving of particulars of the allegation or by any other means he considers that will clarify the allegation. - 7.4 The Chairman may in any case direct the Secretary to invite the member complained about to submit in writing any answer or explanation which he may wish to offer. - 7.5 The Chairman may require that any answer or explanation offered by the member complained about shall be clarified by the giving of particulars of that answer or explanation or by any other means he considers necessary to clarify that answer or explanation.
+- 7.1 When the Secretary receives a complaint, complying with paragraph 5.2 from any person in which it is alleged that a member of the Institute, or a person employed by him in the carrying on of his business, has been guilty of a failure to observe the Code of Professional Standards, (hereinafter referred to as "professional misconduct"), the Secretary shall submit the complaint to the Chairman of the Disciplinary Committee. - 7.2 The Chairman shall direct the Secretary to send a copy of the complaint to the member who is the subject of the complaint, provided that, where the complaint has been stayed pursuant to paragraphs 7.3, 7.4 or 7.5 below, there shall be no communication with the said member until the relevant information under these paragraphs has been received and the Chairman has decided that the complaint should no longer be stayed.
+Once the Chairman has made such decision, he shall direct the Secretary to send a copy of the complaint together with a copy of all such relevant information to the said member.
+The communication of the complaint to the said member shall contain an invitation to answer or explain the complaint made against him by written submissions drafted by himself or through a representative. - 7.3 The Chairman shall, if in his opinion the complaint does not set out the circumstances of the complaint in sufficient detail to allow the person complained against to comprehend the nature and extent of the complaint so as to afford him a fair opportunity of knowing the case that is alleged against him, direct that better and further particulars are given of the complaint.
+Until such particulars are given to the satisfaction of the Chairman, the complaint shall be stayed. - 7.4 The Chairman may require that any allegation of fact contained in any complaint shall be substantiated by a written statement signed by a responsible person if he thinks fit, and any such statement shall specify as respects any fact not within the personal knowledge of the declarant, the source of his information and the grounds for his belief in its truth.
+Until such a statement is received which the Chairman considers is satisfactory in regard to both its form and contents, the complaint shall be stayed. - 7.5 The Chairman may require that any allegation of fact contained in any complaint shall be clarified by the giving of further and better particulars of the allegation or by any other means he considers that will clarify the allegation.
+Until such particulars are given or such allegation has been otherwise clarified, in both cases to the satisfaction of the Chairman, the complaint shall be stayed. - 7.6 The Chairman may require that any answer or explanation offered by the member about whom the complaint is made shall be clarified by the giving of further and better particulars of that answer or explanation or by any other means he considers necessary to clarify that answer or explanation.
+The Chairman may stay the complaint until such particulars are given or such answer or explanation has been otherwise clarified, in both cases to his satisfaction, but if the said member refuses to provide such particulars or clarification, or fails to do so expeditiously, the Chairman may proceed to dispose of the complaint on the basis of the information already obtained.